 In this paper, we highlight this problem focusing on one of the most popular social networks, Facebook.
 In particular, we show how easy it is to retrieve information that a user might have set as (and hence thought as) “private”.
 As a case study, we focus on retrieving the list of friends for users that did set this information as “hidden” (to non-friends).
 We propose four different strategies to achieve this goal, and we evaluate them.
 The results of our thorough experiments show the feasibility of our strategies as well as their effectiveness: our approach is able to retrieve a significant percentage of the names of the “hidden” friends: i.e., some 25% on average, and more than 70% for some users.

-Published in CoRR abs/1406.3216, Jun.
+In CoRR abs/1406.3216, Jun.
 2014.